-Here, $T_{\gamma}=2.73 \mathrm{K}$ is CMB temperature at redshift $z$, $T_{\mathrm{K}}$ is the gas kinetic temperature, and $T_{\mathrm{C}}$ is color temperature of Lyman-$\alpha$ photon. $x_{\alpha}$ and $x_{c}$ are coupling coefficients for the interaction with Lyman-$\alpha$ photon collision with neutral hydrogen atom, respectively.
-To understand how the relative velocity impacts the 21cm forest, we ignore any UV radiation field and radiative feedback and thus we set $x_{\alpha}=0$.
+Here, $T_{\gamma}=2.73 \mathrm{K}$ is the CMB temperature at redshift $z$, $T_{\mathrm{K}}$ is the gas kinetic temperature, and $T_{\mathrm{C}}$ is the color temperature of Lyman-$\alpha$ photon.
+Note that $x_{\alpha}$ and $x_{c}$ are coupling coefficients for the interaction with Lyman-$\alpha$ photon collision with the neutral hydrogen atom, respectively.
+To understand how the relative velocity impacts the 21cm forest, we ignore any UV radiation field and radiative feedback, and thus we set $x_{\alpha}=0$.
 We also set $T_{K}=T_{\mathrm{vir}}$.
-This is a good approximation for a minihalo because the minihalos are considered the collapsed objects with $T_{\mathrm{vir}}=T_{\mathrm{K}} < 10^4 \mathrm{K}$ and the gas cooling is inefficient within the minihalos.
+This is a good approximation for a minihalo because the minihalos are considered collapsed objects with $T_{\mathrm{vir}}=T_{\mathrm{K}} < 10^4 \mathrm{K}$ and the gas cooling is inefficient within the minihalos.
+Note that even if we turn on Wouthuysen-Field(WF) effect ($x_a \neq 0$), its effect on the 21cm forest is small.
+In the case of $x_a \neq 0$, the spin temperature couples to the gas temperature due to the WF effect, but the 21cm forest is mainly produced by the contribution of the neutral hydrogen atoms inside the minihalo, where the neutral hydrogen density is large; in this region, the spin temperature already collisionally couples to the gas temperature (here, the virial temperature).
+In the case of $x_a\neq 0$, the spin temperature couples to the gas temperature mainly in the outer regions of the minihalo due to the WF effect, but the contribution to the optical depth from the outer regions of the minihalo to the 21cm forest is small (see, e.g., Refs.\citep[][]{2011MNRAS.410.2025X,2014PhRvD..90h3003S}).
 Although the main contributions to collisional coupling are H-H and H-$e^{-}$, we only consider H-H collision for computation of $x_{c}$ because the fraction of free electron is small in a minihalo and we can ignore its effect\citep{2005ApJ...622.1356Z,2006MNRAS.370.1867F,2014PhRvD..90h3003S}.
 The spin temperature approaches the virial temperature in the inner regions of a minihalo(and thus a larger minihalo has a larger spin temperature) and approaches the CMB temperature in the outer regions of a minihalo because the collisional coupling becomes ineffective due to the small gas density \cite{2014PhRvD..90h3003S}.